 What are the system requirements?

-You will need a computer running Windows or the Apple Macintosh Operating System with a minumum of 16 Mb of memory, preferably 64 Mb or higher.
+You will need a computer running Windows or the Apple Macintosh Operating System with a minumum of 4 Gb of memory, preferably higher.
 The more real memory you possess, the quicker the images are manipulated.
-As a rule of thumb, a color image requires twice the RGB file size plus another 10 Mb for best performance.
+As a rule of thumb, a color image requires twice the RGB file size plus more Mb for best performance.

 You will also need any application which supports JPEG, TIFF, EPS (MAC / WIN) formats: Adobe Illustrator v.5.0 or later (MAC), v.7.0 or later (WIN).